 - Busy or active lifestyles: For people who don’t have time for daily brow makeup application, combination brows can be a convenient and low-maintenance solution.
 They can also withstand sweat and water, making them ideal for active lifestyles.

 - Sensitive skin: Combination brows are an excellent alternative for people with sensitive skin who may be prone to irritation or allergic reactions from traditional brow makeup products.

 - For those who have lost brow hair: Combination brows can also be an excellent option for those who have lost brow hair due to medical conditions, such as alopecia, or from over-plucking.

-- Those seeking a more defined or natural look: Technicians can customize combination brows to achieve different looks, from subtle and natural to more defined and bold, making them suitable for a range of personal styles.
+- Those seeking a more defined or natural look: Technicians can customize combination brows to achieve different looks, from subtle and natural makeup to more defined and bold, making them suitable for a range of personal styles.

 Combination Brows Bad Candidate

 Here are some reasons why someone may not be suitable for combination brows: